-The Sir Albert Smith Home is recognized for its association with Sir Albert James Smith.
-Sir Smith moved into this residence probably circa 1862 when his house on Cape Road burned down.
-Born May 12, 1822 in Shediac, Westmorland County, Albert James Smith became a successful Dorchester lawyer, politician, ship owner and businessman.
-“Bully-boy Smith”, the “Smasher of Privilege”, the “Douglas of Dorchester”and the “Lion of Westmorland” were some of the colorful nicknames given to this early New Brunswick politician.
-He was elected Premier of New Brunswick in 1865.
-He went on to become a very successful federal minister of Marine and Fisheries under the Liberal government of Alexander MacKenzie.
-In 1877, he negotiated 5.5 million dollars in financial compensation for American fisheries in Canadian waters.
-This victory brought Smith the first knighthood in the history of the province.
-It is Smith who brought a federal penitentiary to his home village of Dorchester in 1880.
+The home is notable for its connection to Sir Albert James Smith, who likely moved into the residence around 1862 after his Cape Road house burned down.
+Born on May 12, 1822, in Shediac, Westmorland County, Smith became a prominent Dorchester lawyer, politician, ship owner, and businessman.
+He earned various colorful nicknames throughout his career and was elected Premier of New Brunswick in 1865.
+Later, he served as a successful federal minister of Marine and Fisheries under the Liberal government of Alexander MacKenzie.
+In 1877, he negotiated a significant financial compensation for American fisheries in Canadian waters, earning him the first knighthood in the province’s history.
+Smith also played a key role in bringing a federal penitentiary to Dorchester in 1880.
 He passed away on June 30, 1883.

-The Sir Albert Smith Home is also recognized for its association with Sir Smith’s influence on the New Brunswick Liberal Party and Canadian Confederation.
-Smith was among those strongly opposed to Confederation who regrouped loosely as “Liberals”, which did not become a coherent party until 1883.
-Through his actions, Sir Smith delayed the Confederation of Canada by two years.
-It was a thoroughly chastened Smith who was elected to the House of Commons for Westmorland in 1867.
+The home is also recognized for its association with Sir Smith’s influence on the New Brunswick Liberal Party and Canadian Confederation.
+Smith was a prominent opponent of Confederation and contributed to delaying it by two years.
+He was later elected to the House of Commons for Westmorland in 1867.

-Sir Albert Smith Home is also recognized for its architecture.
-It is believed that the wooden section of the Sir Albert Smith Home was built circa 1840 by Robert T. Moore.
-The red Flemish bond brick extension was probably built circa 1868 to accommodate Sir Smith’s young wife.
-While both sections adhere to the austere and symmetrical Georgian style through their gable and hipped roofs and wall sheathing, the two sections are distinct in their respective clapboard and brick exterior cladding.
+The home is also appreciated for its architectural features, believed to have been built circa 1840 by Robert T. Moore.
+The red Flemish bond brick extension was likely added around 1868 to accommodate Sir Smith’s young wife.
+While both sections exhibit Georgian style, they are distinct in their respective clapboard and brick exterior cladding.

 This post has already been read 2122 times!